The new tourist train "SATONO" runs smoothly through Fukushima and Yamagata prefectures!

 The box seats are equipped with tables for enjoying meals on board.

-Why not savor a boxed lunch?
+Why not enjoy a delicious bento box lunch?

 *The direction of the train will be reversed between Aizu-Wakamatsu Station and Kitakata Station